shopware/docs/guides/plugins/plugins/framework/data-handling/entities-via-attributes.md

 }
 ```

-## Json fields
+## JSON fields

-If you want to store json data in a field, with an own validation and serialize logic, you can use the `Serialized` attribute, and define an own serializer class:
+If you want to store json data in a field, with its own validation and serialization logic, you can use the `Serialized` attribute, and define its own serializer class:

 ```php
 #[Entity('attribute_entity')]